canonical/cloud-init/HACKING.rst

 cloud-init uses `pytest`_ to run its tests, and has tests written both as ``unittest.TestCase`` sub-classes and as un-subclassed pytest tests.
-The following guidelines should be following:
+The following guidelines should be followed:

 * For ease of organisation and greater accessibility for developers not familiar with pytest, all cloud-init unit tests must be contained